artefactual/archivematica-docs/getting-started/troubleshooting/error-handling.rst

 an error occurs which does not halt processing.
 Please note that the server must have mail delivery enabled in order to receive error emails without additional configuration.

+For more information about email reports, please see :ref:`Email notification configuration <email-config>`

 .. _normalization-errors: